 Fortunately, there is an index at State Library Index [microform] : Australian Joint Copying Project Prison Commission registers, AJCP P. Com.
 2, reels 5971-5991 The microfilms that are referenced in the index can be found online via the National Library of Australia (NLA) website.
 One way is to search the NLA catalogue for Prison records [P Com 2] 1817-1866, 1945-1946 [microform] The catalogue entry indicates the documents are online so when the catalogue record is opened there is a hyperlink to the record set.
 After clicking on it, it is then possible to see, in this case, for John Martin: the film by number - 5987 and piece -136 and then search on the right side for the individual record number - 2803.
 Once the files are opened, various navigation tools become available such as a browse function at the top right side.
 There is also an option to browse in sets available on the top left.
 Two viewing options are also available: grid and list.

-John Martin, we learn from this indexed Prison Commission record, was born in Beckington, Somerset and had been visited by his mother Sophia Hardy of Market Dereham, Norfolk before transportation on the Bangalore.
+John Martin, we learn from this indexed Prison Commission record, was born in Beckington, Somerset and had been convicted of a few offences and imprisoned in Pentonville, then transferred to the hulk, York before transportation on the Bangalore.
 This is also more specific information about his birthplace and place of origin than we usually get in convict records.

 Frederick Be(e)ston, Mt Stuart Elphinstone 1849

 In relation to Frederick Beston/Beeston, in addition to the usual detail, the following extra information can be found: an address where he was born as well as his father’s name and occupation.